ranbureand/multilingual-experiment/readme.markdown

 │       ├── YYYY-MM-DD-titolo.markdown
 │       ├── …
 │       └── YYYY-MM-DD-titolo.markdown
-│
+├── …
 ```

-When Jekyll builds the site, you can then reach the pages `2021-01-01-hello-world.markdown` and `2021-01-01-ciao-mondo.markdown`, for example, at the following URLs: `www.site.ext/en/hello-world.html` and `www.site.ext/it/ciao-mondo.html`,  respectively.
+When Jekyll builds the site, you can then reach the English post named `2021-01-01-hello-world.markdown` and the Italian post named `2021-01-01-ciao-mondo.markdown`, for example, at the following URLs: `www.site.ext/en/hello-world.html` and `www.site.ext/it/ciao-mondo.html`,  respectively.

 ## Configuration